AjayKMehta/setup-machine/README.md

 #### Troubleshooting

-If you encounter an error about a missingg Qt plugin, uninstall and reinstall `miktex-qt6-bin-x64`:
+If you encounter an error about a missing Qt plugin, uninstall and reinstall `miktex-qt6-bin-x64`:

 ```shell
 miktex --admin packages remove miktex-qt6-bin-x64